 The Four Gospels, with Moral Reflections (1707—1709)

-Between 1707 and 1709, a pair of anonymous English Catholics produced translations of the Gospels, following the Rheims, but not strictly, to which they attached an English translation of the corresponding sections of “Réflexions morales sur le Nouveau Testament” (Moral Reflections on the New Testament), a devotional commentary by Jansenist French Oratorian priest Pasquier Quesnel.
+Between 1707 and 1709, a small group of English Catholics anonymously produced translations of the Gospels, following the Rheims, but not strictly, to which they attached an English translation of the corresponding sections of “Réflexions morales sur le Nouveau Testament” (Moral Reflections on the New Testament), a devotional commentary by Jansenist French Oratorian priest Pasquier Quesnel.
 Quesnel had begun publishing the commentary to defend and advance Jansenist viewpoints in 1668, and published an edition of the complete New Testament in French, with his commentary, in 1693.
 His work, though it received ecclesial approbation at the time of publication, was condemned by Pope Clement XI in a 1708 brief, which proved ineffective in Gallican France.
 Subsequently, it was condemned more formally in 1713, in the papal bull Unigenitus Dei Filius, which explicitly condemned 101 propositions of Quesnel in “Réflexions morales”.
-The English edition is commercially available in facsimile today.
+The English edition, likewise suppressed in 1713, is commercially available in facsimile today.